High Availability Prerequisites

 CARP Concerns

-CARP heartbeats utilize multicast by default and may require special handling on the switches involved with the cluster.
+In the default mode, CARP heartbeats utilize multicast and may require special handling on the switches involved with the cluster.
 Some switches filter, rate limit, or otherwise interfere with multicast in ways that can cause CARP to fail.
 Also, some switches employ port security methods which may not work properly with CARP.

 • Allow Multicast traffic to be sent and received without interference on ports using CARP VIPs.